Storyvalues – The Flock of Doves

-Doves are common birds that are found in virtually all regions of the world.
+FACT: Doves are common birds that are found in virtually all regions of the world.
 Large varieties are often called Pigeons and are regularly found in cities.
 The white dove is recognized by many as a symbol for peace.

 Doves typically live and travel as a group, called a ‘flock’.

-In the story, ‘The Flock of Doves’, Queen Mouse helped the Dove King save his flock from the hunter.
-In real life, a mouse is a small animal of the rodent variety.
+FACT: A mouse is a small animal of the rodent variety.
 They exist in all parts of the world, both in the wild and as pets.